Breast Augmentation Surgery Overview

 In the first step, you will arrive at Dr. Yee’s surgery center and be met by a team member who will prepare you for surgery.
 You will change into a hospital gown and be scrubbed with an antimicrobial soap, which will minimize the risk of infection.

 Next, Dr. Yee will use a marker to indicate where the breast implant incisions will be made.
 The incision placement varies according to the type of implant, degree of enlargement chosen, and patient anatomy.
-During your prior consultation, you and Dr. Yee will have already determined the placement in one of three areas: around the nipple (periareolar incision), in the fold below the breast (inframammary incision), or under the arm (axillary).
+During your prior consultation, you and Dr. Yee will have already determined the placement in one of three areas: around the nipple (periareolar incision), or in the fold below the breast (inframammary incision).

 During the second step, you will be attached to several monitors that will allow the surgical team to observe your heart rate, blood pressure, and other vital signs.
 A nurse will insert an intravenous (IV) line inside your elbow or on your hand, which will be used to administer general anesthesia and also keep you hydrated during surgery.
 The anesthesiologist will deliver the medication, and carefully monitor you throughout your procedure.
 After the anesthesia takes full effect, the procedure will begin.

 Dr. Yee will make a small incision in the area that she marked.
 She will then make a pocket for the implant using the Rapid Recovery Method, a technique that allows patients to return to normal activity within 24 hours of surgery.
 After the pocket is made, the implant will be inserted.
 Saline implants are inserted empty and filled after the shell is placed in the pocket, while silicone implants are placed filled.
 If silicone implants are being used, Dr. Yee may use the Keller Funnel™ to place them.
 This device guides the implant into place without disturbing the surrounding tissue, which decreases infection risk and helps patients recover quicker and more comfortably.